zThinkHe/hass_enhanced_openai_conversation/README.md

 # Enhanced openai_conversation for Home Assistant
 This is an enhanced version of the openai_conversation component for Home Assistant.
-After replacing the original version, you can freely add model APIs.
+After replacing the original version, when adding a service, you can input the base_url freely, which is the API endpoint for your desired AI large model.

 How to use?